GcGoat/DU-OreMonitor/README.md

  Aditionally you might want to check lua variabels and modify couple main ones which are responsible for calculating container sizes.
 Right click PB -> Advanced -> Edit Lua parameters

+ Known issues: In case you have max amount of screens connected to one PB you might encounter issue with it using to much of CPU for initialization.
+This is only issue if all of them shows maximum amount of information.
+Work around would be to start by using only couple screens, set them to your needs and then connect rest of them